evanchooly/mongo-java-driver/POJOCodecUsage.md

 4. `storeEmpties()` applies similar logic to "container types."
 If field is a `Collection` or a `Map`, it's value might be non-null but it might also be empty.
 That is, it's `size()` returns 0.
 In these cases, it is often desirable to not store that field at all and thus save some space on disk.
 In this case, `builder.storeEmpties(false)` would prevent the mapper from storing those empty values.
 This setting has no effect on fields that are not a `Collection` or a `Map`.  **The default behavior is to not store null and empty values.**
 5. `useDiscriminator()` instructs the mapper whether or not to inject the mapped entity's discriminator value in to the persisted document.
 This setting only applies to class mapped through the `PojoCodecProvider`.
 By default, this discriminator value *is* stored but under certain conditions it can be advantageous to suppress this value.
 For example, if the field is an `Address` and there are no known subclasses of `Address` (e.g., perhaps `Address` is final) it can be assumed that there will only be documents that can map to `Address` in the database.
 In this situation, storing the discriminator value is redundant and wasteful and can be suppressed.
 6. `included()` can be largely ignored by most developers.
 This setting is intended to indicate that a field should or should not be included in serialization.
 When building a model manually, if a field shouldn't be included, it simply shouldn't be added.
 This setting is used by the conventions system which will help apply general priniciples to mapping configuration rather than requiring explicit decisions at every step.
 7. `idField()` is used to mark a field as the `_id` field in a document.
 When this is called on the builder, the `documentName` will be set to `_id`.
-If this method is called on multiple fields on a `ClassModelBuilder`, the last one wins and the other fields' `documentName` values will revert back to the field names.
+If this method is called on multiple fields on a `ClassModel.Builder`, the last one wins and the other fields' `documentName` values will revert back to the field names.
 8. `build()` is used the `PojoCodec` builders to create the underlying model used by the codec.
 It should never be necessary to call this method manually.

 Putting it All Together